kjhealy/kieranhealy.hugo/content/blog/teaching-and-learning-materials.markdown

 ## The Course Packet

 The supporting materials are contained in a compressed `.zip` file.
 To extract them to your Desktop, make sure the `socviz` package is loaded as described above.
-Then do this:
+Then do something like this:

 {{< highlight r >}}
-setup_course_notes()
+setup_course_notes(folder = "~/Desktop")
 {{< /highlight >}}

-This will copy the `dataviz_course_notes.zip` file to your Desktop, and uncompress it into a folder called `dataviz_course_notes`.
+If you're using a Mac, this will copy the `dataviz_course_notes.zip` file to your Desktop, and uncompress it into a folder called `dataviz_course_notes`.
 Double-click the file named `dataviz.Rproj` to launch the project as a new RStudio session.
 If you want to uncompress the file somewhere other than your Desktop, e.g. your Documents folder, you can do this:

 {{< highlight r >}}
 setup_course_notes(folder = "~/Documents")